-Program Requirements: The MABTS degree requires satisfactory completion of 66 semester units as outlined in the curriculum (see Appendix C) with a cumulative GPA of at least 2.25/4.0.
+Program Requirements: The MABTS degree requires satisfactory completion of 66 semester units as outlined in the curriculum requirements (see below) with a cumulative GPA of at least 2.25/4.0.
 This degree requires a Capstone with the option of a thesis, giving students the opportunity to consider and consolidate their work on the entire degree.

-This degree gives students the flexibility to take either Greek or Hebrew (or both); the student must complete courses in at least one of these Biblical languages.
-The degree also offers students the option to write a thesis (students applying for permission to write a thesis must have a 3.0 cumulative GPA or higher and have completed both language sequences).
+This degree gives students the flexibility to take either Greek or Hebrew (or both).
+The degree also offers students the option to write a thesis (students applying for permission to write a thesis must have a 3.0 cumulative GPA or higher and have completed both biblical language sequences).
 Students considering further academic study are encouraged to consider writing a thesis.
 Students considering either ordination or further academic study in biblical studies, church history, or theology are encouraged to study both Greek and Hebrew.
 Depending on which options students choose, they may need to take additional elective credits to complete the degree.